sramteke171/python-oop/readme.md

-Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to extend these properties and methods while maintaining the flexibility to overwrite them as needed.
+Classes can inherit data members and member functions (formal names for "properties" and "methods") from other classes, allowing us to extend these attributes while maintaining the flexibility to overwrite them as needed.

 ## Code along